 In recognition of this, every year CCDHB brings an international expert in mental illness to Wellington to share the latest research findings and practices with mental health staff and the public.

-International schizophrenia and psychosis expert Professor Peter Haddad will share his expertise at a special lecture in Wellington next week (26 October 2016).
+International schizophrenia and psychosis expert Professor Peter Haddad shared his expertise at a special lecture in Wellington on 26 October 2016.

 Prof Haddad (pictured) is a consultant at the Greater Manchester Mental Health NHS Foundation Trust, and an honorary clinical professor of psychiatry at the University of Manchester.